Portion Master

 adjust accordingly to maintain their correct proportions.

-If you change the Key Unit
+If you change the Key Units

 type, the Proportional Ingredients